JannatunNaeem141/Useful/Protect API Route.md

 But the problem is, when anybody browses this api-link (“http://localhost:5000/blogs”), they can access the JSON format of my blog data.
 It is not a professional work as there is no security of my data.
 That should be solved.

-And the solution idea is, If I fixed the api route for a specific domain, that can be a solution.
+And the solution idea is, If I fixed the api route for a specific domain, that could be a solution.
 There can be two verity One is for one domain and another is for multiple domains.

 ## Technologies:
 - ReactJS/NextJS